Dior Fall/Winter 2026 Look1

 The waist operates as architectural axis.
 Above it: precision.
 Below it: expansion.

 One of the most illustrative looks pairs a textured gray jacket with a layered skirt that unfolds like petals.
-The upper body remains sharply defined; the lower half diffuses into softness.
+The upper body stays sharply defined.
+The lower half diffuses into softness.
 The effect is neither rigid nor romantic.
-It is calibrated.
+It’s calibrated.

 Dior Fall/Winter 2026 Look 45